huwenboshi/huwenboshi.github.io/_posts/2017-02-06-heritability-via-gaussian-process-regression.markdown

 ### Summary

-The paper "Explaining Missing Heritability Using Gaussian Process Regression" by Sharp et al. tries to tackle the problem of missing heritability and the detection of interaction effects through Gaussian process regression, a technique widely used in the machine learning community.
+The paper "Explaining Missing Heritability Using Gaussian Process Regression" by Sharp et al. tries to tackle the problem of missing heritability and the detection of higher-order interaction effects through Gaussian process regression, a technique widely used in the machine learning community.
-Using Gaussian process regression, the authors obtained estimates of broad-sense heritability for several phenotypes in mice and yeast that are significantly larger than the narrow-sense heritability of these phenotypes.
-The authors also deteced several loci displaying interaction effects through Gaussian process regression.
+The authors obtained estimates of broad-sense heritability for a number of mice and yeast phenotypes that are significantly larger than the narrow-sense heritability of these phenotypes.
+The authors also deteced several loci displaying interaction effects using the same model.

 ### Background

+#### Heritability

+In genetics, phenotypes are usually modeled by
+\\[ y_i = f(x_i) + u_i + \epsilon_i \\]